 Scarred skin can be thick, lumpy, dry and itchy.
-To combat this, scar massage and moisturising can be started as soon as the wound is healed at six weeks.
-It is recommended that you massage the scar two to three times a day for 5-10 minutes each time to help soften it, to prevent skin breakdown and improve appearance.
+To combat this, scar massage and moisturising can be started as soon as the wound is healed (at six weeks).
+It is recommended that you massage the scar 2-3 times a day for 5-10 minutes each time to help soften it, prevent skin breakdown and improve appearance.

 Massage the scar with both circular and up and down movements.
-Use a non-perfumed moisturising cream or an emollient cream such as 50/50 paraffin or E45.

-It is important to keep your scar away from direct sunlight.
-Scars are especially sensitive and can burn easily in the sun.
+Use a non-perfumed moisturising cream or an emollient cream such as 50/50 paraffin, E45 or Bio-Oil.
+It is important to keep your scar away from direct sunlight as scars are especially sensitive and can burn easily in the sun.
 We recommend that you always use a high factor sun cream on your scar when exposed in direct sunlight.